viepovsky/Car-Service-Garage-Backend/README.md

 The backend uses popular frameworks, technologies such as:

 - Spring Boot: Data JPA, Validation, Web, MVC
+- Application secured using Spring Security with JWT
 - Hibernate
 - Unit tests with: JUnit, Mockito
 - Lombok